GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Summary

 `dea-tools` is an open-source Python library that provides a comprehensive set of tools for analysing, visualising, and modelling geospatial and Earth observation data represented as xarray objects.
-Originally developed to support Digital Earth Australia (DEA) workflows, `dea-tools` now functions as a general-purpose library that can be used with any geospatial dataset.
-The package offers many utilities for spatial and temporal analysis, remote sensing index calculation, machine learning, and interactive visualisation, while integrating seamlessly with the Python geospatial stack (e.g. xarray, geopandas, and dask).
+Originally developed to support [Digital Earth Australia (DEA)](https://knowledge.dea.ga.gov.au/) workflows, `dea-tools` now functions as a general-purpose library that can be used with any geospatial dataset.
+The package offers many utilities for spatial and temporal analysis, remote sensing index calculation, machine learning, and interactive visualisation, while integrating seamlessly with the Python geospatial stack (e.g. `xarray` [@Hoyer_xarray_N-D_labeled_2017], geopandas [@kelsey_jordahl_2020_3946761], and dask [@dask]).
 Distributed as a pip-installable environment, `dea-tools` includes JupyterLab and related dependencies, providing a fully managed platform for scientific geospatial analysis on any machine.
-Embedded within the broader `dea-notebooks` repository, the package is supported by extensive documentation and example Jupyter notebooks demonstrating use of `dea-tools` functionality.
+Embedded within the broader `dea-notebooks` [@krause2021dea] repository, the package is supported by extensive documentation and example Jupyter notebooks demonstrating use of `dea-tools` functionality.
 Together, `dea-tools` and `dea-notebooks` enable reproducible, scalable, and accessible Earth observation science with Python.

 # Statement of need